The Dangers of Privatizing the Law

 Understanding the Pro Codes Act

-The Pro Codes Act (H.R.1631, S.835) is proposed legislation that seeks to let organizations that publish building codes retain copyright in standards even after they are adopted into law.
-This bill has faced large opposition from public interest groups for the potential to create a monopoly on the law and “limit access to publicly beneficial standards.”
-(Opposition Letter to S.835)
+The Pro Codes Act (H.R.
+4072, S. 4145) is proposed legislation that seeks to let organizations retain copyright in codes even after they are adopted into law.
+This bill has faced large opposition from public interest groups for the perceived potential to create a monopoly on the law itself and make compliance harder.

 Why This Matters

 Historically, courts have held that laws and regulations, once enacted, belong in the public domain.
 In Georgia v.
-Public.Resource.Org Inc., the U.S. Supreme Court affirmed that "no one can own the law."
+Public.Resource.Org., the U.S. Supreme Court affirmed that "no one can own the law".
 However, the Pro Codes Act attempts to challenge this principle.

 The Implications

-According to a recent article in Forbes, the implications of the Pro Codes Act, If passed, are listed below:
+According to the above article, the possible implications of the Pro Codes Act, If passed, are:

-- Increase costs for professionals and the public seeking to understand legal requirements.
+• increased costs for professionals and the public seeking to understand legal requirements

-- Hinder the ability to adapt legal materials into accessible formats for individuals with disabilities, as copyright restrictions may prevent modifications necessary for accessibility.
+• hindered ability to adapt legal materials into accessible formats for individuals with disabilities, as copyright restrictions may prevent modifications necessary for accessibility

 Broad Coalition Oppose the Pro Codes Act